ucc23/ucc/_pages/DBs_edits.md

 [Santos-Silva et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.508.1033S/abstract); _Canis Major OB1 stellar group contents revealed by
 Gaia_

-Data from Table 1 in the article lists 5 'CMa-' clusters.
+Data from Table 2 in the article lists 15 'CMa-' clusters (Vizier has no entries for the tables).
 This table lists two values for each fundamental parameter.

+Contains two 'FOF' clusters.

 ### 20. TARRICQ22